Contributing to the LM Zoo¶

 build context.
 This allows each Docker build routine to copy in shared scripts,

-for example, from the shared
+for example, from the shared directory.
+Structure your build files

-accordingly – see the template directory’s Dockerfile
+accordingly – see the template directory’s Dockerfile and its use of a

-build argument MODEL_ROOT
+build argument MODEL_ROOT as an example.

 Submitting your language model¶